-1. When a contract is to be awarded on some basis other than price alone, and an unsuccessful proposers shall be debriefed upon their written request submitted proposer submits to the Director of Procurement a written request for a debriefing within a reasonable time.
-Debriefings shall be provided, Foothill Transit shall provide a debriefing.
-Foothill Transit shall provide the debriefing at the earliest time after a final determination is made regarding the award of the contract is made award.
+1. When a contract is to be awarded on some basis other than price alone and an unsuccessful proposer submits to the Director of Procurement a written request for a debriefing within a reasonable time, Foothill Transit shall provide a debriefing.
+Foothill Transit shall provide the debriefing at the earliest time after a final determination is made regarding contract award.
 The debriefing shall be conducted by the Director of Procurement and may be either oral or written as the Director of Procurement determines appropriate.